daq-tools/kotori/doc/source/database/cratedb.rst

 - Use standard SQL via the PostgreSQL wire protocol or an HTTP API.
 - Dynamic table schemas and queryable objects provide document-oriented features in addition to the relational features of SQL.
-- Support for time-series data, realtime full-text search, geospatial data types and search capabilities.
+- Support for time series data, realtime full-text search, geospatial data types and search capabilities.
 - Horizontally scalable, highly available and fault tolerant clusters that run very well in virtualized and containerised environments.